baxpr/probtrack/README.md

     fwddef_niigz              Fordward deformation to MNI space: DEF_FWD resource of cat12 invdef_niigz              Inverse deformation: DEF_INV resource of cat12
-    probtrack_samples         Number of streamlines to seed per voxel out_dir                   Output directory
+    probtrack_samples         Number of streamlines to seed per voxel

     project                   Labels for use with XNAT.
 Only used on the report pages. subject
     session

+    out_dir                   Output directory in the container (defaults to /OUTPUTS)

     src_dir                   (optional) Location of codebase and matlab installation in the matlab_dir                    container, if a different codebase is to be used. mcr_dir                       Only for testing purposes.

+## Outputs